Lusito/webextension-polyfill-ts/CONTRIBUTING.md

 Usually the last part of a key is not a special instruction, but a normal key.
 These are exceptions:
 - If the last part is exactly `+[]`, values are appended to an array.
+- If the last part is exactly `-[]`, the values are selectors to remove elements from an array.
+See the instructions to navigate an array above.
 - If the last part is exactly `!fixAsync`, async functions can be easily fixed.

 ### Appending to an array instead of setting an attribute.